Braiunito/usersCreator/README.md

 * Add PHPUnit.
 * Refactor functions location to improve MVC pattern.
 * Refactor Js to have a main.js file and change procedural orientation to OOP.
+* Improve form validations and modals to perform UX.
+* Implement WebSockets to reload in real.
+* Finish the DB contingency functions.
+* Find bugs and kill them!
+Thanks for reading!